ffoysal/kioshi/README.md

 The details api documentation would be found at the endpoint `<uri>/docs`

+**CircleCi has been integrated and there is a `test` stage and code coverage report stored as artifact.**

 ## Architecture

 The api is implemented using NodeJS, ExpressJS, MongoDB.
 The high level architecture of the app is as follows